Keeper of the Plains

 Americans are complicated, resilient, and caring people with a myriad of avenues leading them through life.
 I believe exposure to the depth of a person, community, or culture is necessary if we are to be inspired to elevate our standards of living.
 I believe art is the bridge of history to present day and into future possibilities.

-Born in the Great Plains, having lived in multicultural DC, and now residing in Appalachia I make art that elevates the biodiversity of a region, how we might protect that, and how we might resist and let it inform our humanity.
+Born in the Great Plains, having lived in multicultural DC, the history-rich Appalachia, and now residing the heartland again, I make art that elevates the biodiversity of a region, how we might protect that, and how we might resist and let it inform our humanity.
 I seek truth in our roots and ways to break the binds that come from them.
 I seek the sounds we make as we navigate our regional homeland.

 I am a mother, a daughter, a sister, a wife and these experiences in life inform all that I do.
 I create art that amplifies women’s voices, perform knowing my presence defies expectations, demonstrate the needs and power of a parent artist through teaching and working in the industry, and model to my family that a life full of creative fulfillment is necessary.
 I am telling the stories of the persistent women in my life and in lives lived alongside me.